 Considered the most important items, these will become parts of the decorations in the couple’s home as a remembrance.

-In the old days, the material of these items were gold or silver, but nowadays couples mostly go for different materials.
+A few weeks before the Aghd, the bride and groom buy their mirror set which is normally made from silver.
+In the old days, the material of these items used to be gold or silver, but nowadays couples mostly go for different materials.

 The mirror and candlesticks are each a symbol, the mirror showing eternity and the candles show passion and brightness through fire and light (which is a huge element of Zoroastrianism).

 These items are situated directly in front of the couple.
 Since they are seated next to each other, the groom sees his bride in the mirror when she lifts the veil from her face.